-- (i) Attendance 5 Marks (2.5 Marks for 75% of attendance and additional 0.5 Marks for every 5% attendance above 75%) - (ii) Test Paper 5 Marks (Average of two test papers) - (iii) Assignment 5 Marks - (iv) Seminar / Debate 5 marks
+- (i) Attendance 5 Marks (2.5 Marks for 75% of attendance and additional 0.5 Marks for every 5% attendance above 75%)

+- (ii) Test Paper 5 Marks (Average)

+- (iii) Assignment 5 Marks

+- (iv) Seminar/Debate 5 Marks

-The marks for internal assessment shall be awarded by the Teacher incharge of each paper, countersigned by the Principal and forwarded to the University before the commencement of the written examination.
+The marks for internal assessment shall be awarded by the Teacher in charge of each paper, countersigned by the Principal and forwarded to the University before the commencement of the written examination.
 A statement containing the marks awarded to every student as internal assessment in each paper shall also be published.